JohnSnowLabs/spark-nlp/docs/en/alab/training_configurations.md

 If a project is set up to include Classification, Named Entity Recognition and Assertion Status labels and the three kinds of annotations are present in the training data, it is possible to train three models: one for Named Entity Recognition, one for Assertion Status, and one for Classification at the same time.
 The training logs from all three trainings can be downloaded at once by clicking the download button present in the Training section of the Setup Page.
 The newly trained models will be added to the Spark NLP pipeline config.

-## Train German and Spanish Models
+## Support for European Languagues

-In earlier versions of the Annotation Lab, users could download German/Spanish pretrained models from the NLP Models Hub and use them for pre-annotation.
-From this version, Annotation Lab also offers support for training/tuning German and Spanish models.
+Users can download English, German, Spanish, Portuguese, Italian, Danish and Romanian pretrained models from the NLP Models Hub and use them for pre-annotation.
+Annotation Lab also offers support for training/tuning models in the above languages.